zhalat/Gomoku/c.doc/HowToBuild.md

 ## How to build

+To set up Jenkins use [Jenkins Docker](https://github.com/zhalat/Gomoku/blob/master/a.src/ci/dockers/docker_jenkins/Dockerfile)
+Then use [Jenkinsfile](https://github.com/zhalat/Gomoku/blob/master/a.src/ci/Jenkinsfile)  to get all pipeline.

+---

+If you don't want setting Jenkins, here is alternative:

 *There are three ways to build the code depending on your needs.*
-- *android GUI arm7 CI - use it when you want to release the code for your phone.
-Usefull for CI*
+- *android GUI arm7 CI - full android application.
+Use it for release*
 - *PC GUI x86 - usefull for developing GUI.
 You will use Qt IDE*
-- *android GUI arm7 PC- optional.
-If you want to debug on your phone*
 - *console GUI -  usefull for deveoping engine.*

 *All steps requires to have prepared environment.